h4r1z1b4mx/h4r1z1b4mx/README.md

 🚀 **About Me:**
 - 👀 Interested in Competitive Programming, System Design, and Web Development.
 - 🌱 Currently learning Kubernetes, Next.js, and Advanced DSA.
-- 💼 Previously built 120+ repositories (unfortunately deleted my old GitHub due to circumstances).
 - 💞 Looking to collaborate on Open Source projects and innovative development ideas.
 - 📫 Reach me at harizibamv@gmail.com.
 - 😄 Pronouns: He/Him.